 The University is a major employer, technology provider, and a source of knowledge and skills in the region.

 Much of the cluster’s rapid growth in the 1970s can be attributed to the foundation of the Cambridge Science Park by Trinity College in 1970.
-In addition to the Science Park, the University and its Colleges have been integral to the infrastructure which enables the cluster to continue to grow, including St John’s Innovation Centre, Peterhouse Technology Park and the ideaSpace Enterprise Accelerator.
+In addition to the Science Park, the University and its Colleges have been integral to the infrastructure which enables the cluster to continue to grow, including St John’s Innovation Centre, Peterhouse Technology Park, the Cambridge Judge Entrepreneurship Centre (including Accelerate Cambridge); and the ideaSpace Enterprise Accelerator.

 University people and ideas are at the heart of many of the companies in the cluster, whether the company is based on University research (spin-out), or founded by a member of the University (start-up).